Private, In-Home Tutoring in Longmeadow, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Longmeadow students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Longmeadow students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Longmeadow Public Schools are comprised of six schools and roughly 3,100 students.
 Longmeadow Public Schools use a balanced literacy model that includes time for whole-class, small-group, and individual instruction and intervention.
 Because the Common Core Standards mandate that students read complex texts and strike a balance between reading fictional and informational texts, Longmeadow emphasizes that students gain substantial practice in reading independently.